12. Getting older versions

 Goals

-• To learn how to checkout any previous snapshot into the working directory.
+• Learn how to check out any previous version into the working directory.

-Check the log data and find the hash for the first commit.
-You will find it in the last line of the git hist data.
-Use the code (its first 7 chars are enough) in the command below.
+Check the log data and find the hash of the initial commit.
+You will find it in the last line of the output.
+Use the hash (its first 7 characters are enough) in the command below.
 After that check the contents of the hello.html file.

 git checkout <hash>